-Creative business owners: join me this summer to shape up our businesses!
+Creative business owners: join me to shape up our businesses!
 I have written an eight part series that will help you:

 - Increase efficiency and focus,

 - Reach your goals,